 The next step for me is to work towards attaining my chartered status with Engineers Australia.
 I would also like to gain some exposure to other industries and countries which is possible with Jacob’s global presence.

-The Jacobs Future Network offers a great range of work and non-work related events that aim to develop your career and help you establish networks and friendships along the way.
+The Jacobs Careers Network offers a great range of work and non-work related events that aim to develop your career and help you establish networks and friendships along the way.

 - Bachelor of Civil Engineering